Tips on planning for a flood.

 - Visit the Provincial Emergency Program website and your local community website for personal emergency preparedness information.

-If your property is threatend by rising waters:
+If your property is threatened by rising waters:

-- If you have time, bring in outdoor furniture; move essential items and any hazardous materials such as cleaners or pesticides to an upper floor or away from the area.
+- Bring in outdoor furniture; move essential items and any hazardous materials such as cleaners or pesticides to an upper floor or away from the area.

 - Turn off utilities at the main switches or valves and unplug electrical items.